Where to Buy the Nintendo Switch

 Photo: Shaun Lucas / Tom's Guide

 The Nintendo Switch is a hybrid games console that you can play on your TV and also take on the go, thanks to a built-in display and a set of detachable controllers.
-In our full review, we praised the system's impressively versatile design and ease of use, through we had some concerns about the system's controllers and currently-thin game lineup.
+In our full review, we praised the system's impressively versatile design and ease of use, through we had some concerns about the system's controllers.

 The Switch's has amassed an excellent game lineup in less than a year, headlined by Super Mario Odyssey, Breath of the Wild and Splatoon 2 and filled out by indies and third-party hits such as Shovel Knight, Mario + Rabbids: Kingdom Battle, Doom and Stardew Valley.